dittonetwork/sdk-js/packages/core/README.md

 # @ditto-network/core

+A JavaScript SDK for building workflows on the Ditto Network, enabling a Smart Account experience at any level of your project.

-`@ditto-network/core` is an abstraction layer for building workflows on the Ditto Network.
-It contains all the logic required for interacting with the blockchain and constructing workflows.
-You can use the provided adapters to interact with the blockchain, or implement your own adapters.
+This SDK provides the necessary tools and adapters for interacting with the blockchain and constructing workflows.
+You can use the provided adapters or implement your own.

 ## Installation